AdaCore/training_material/courses/ada_essentials/030_scalar_types/11-subtypes_full_picture.rst

    Be careful about checking that the partition is complete when items are added/removed.

-   With a :ada:`case`, the compiler automatically checks that for you.
+   With a :ada:`case`, the compiler automatically checks that

 .. tip::